 Out Loud is an artistic platform for youth voices in the LGBTQIA+ community.

 Through explorations in contemporary art and the creation of a museum exhibition featuring their own artwork, students build their capacity for self-expression and cultivate a sense of agency as important contributors to our society.
-The program promotes a safer space for interactions with peers, mentors and the greater community, helping students build positive social connections and share their experiences with others.
+The program promotes a brave space for interactions with peers, mentors and the greater community, helping students build positive social connections and share their experiences with others.

 The course is no charge for accepted students.
+Space is limited.
 For more information, contact Elly Baldwin at firstname.lastname@example.org or call 801-328-4201 x124.